-#2) In order for a horse to be eligible for a year end award in a hunter or jumper division in which points follow the horse, it must have shown a minimum of 3 times in that division.
-In order for a rider to be eligible for a year end award in an achievement or equitation division in which the points follow the rider, they must have shown a minimum of 3 times in that division.
+#2) In order for a horse to be eligible for a year end award in a hunter or jumper division in which points follow the horse, it must have competed at a minimum of 3 shows in that division.
+In order for a rider to be eligible for a year end award in an achievement or equitation division in which the points follow the rider, they must have competed at a minimum of 3 shows in that division.